vectordotdev/vector/docs/specs/component.md

       delimiter.
   * `protocol` - The protocol used to send the bytes (i.e., `tcp`, `udp`, `unix`, `http`, `https`, `file`, etc.)
-  * `path` - If relevant, the HTTP path, excluding query strings.
+  * `http_path` - If relevant, the HTTP path, excluding query strings.
   * `socket` - If relevant, the socket number that bytes were received from.
 * Metrics
   * MUST increment the `received_bytes_total` counter by the defined value with